-Norwegian Finans Holding ASA (NFH) owns 100% of the shares in Bank Norwegian AS and Lilienthal Finance Ltd. The company does not engage in any other operations.
+Bank Norwegian AS is a wholly owned subsidiary of Norwegian Finans Holding ASA.
 The ownership of Norwegian Finans Holding ASA is divided between institutional and private investors in Norway and abroad.
 Norwegian Finans Holding ASA is listed on the Oslo Stock Exchange with the ticker code NOFI.